manjula-dube/Testing-React-components/README.md

  ## Importance of testing in Software development & How to test your react components?

- > Tests says "I am Important" but the developer says "I do not want lot of dependencies"
+ > Tests says "I am Important" but developer says "I do not want to use a framework with lot of dependencies"

 ###### Do we really test?